 Table of contents

-Bulgaria has been a development co-operation provider since joining the European Union (EU) in 2007.
-Bulgaria’s objectives for development co-operation are guided by its multilateral commitments to be a consistent, reliable and predictable partner in the fight against poverty and in promoting sustainable development globally in the Middle East, Asia and Africa and in support of neighbouring countries, including by sharing its own experience in sustainable development.
-Bulgaria’s total official development assistance (ODA) (USD 144 million, preliminary data) decreased in 2024, representing 0.14% of gross national income (GNI).
+Bulgaria has been a provider of development co-operation since joining the European Union (EU) in 2007, and development co-operation is an integral part of its foreign policy.
+Bulgaria’s objectives for development co-operation are guided by its multilateral commitments to be a consistent, reliable and predictable partner in the fight against poverty and in promoting sustainable development globally in Europe, the Middle East, Asia and Africa and in support of its neighbouring countries, including by sharing its own experience in sustainable development.
+Bulgaria’s total official development assistance (ODA) (USD 136.8 million, preliminary data) decreased in 2025, representing 0.12% of gross national income (GNI).

 Policy